salindersidhu/Diskmap/README.md

     ├── diskmap.py                  # Main application
     ├── guiwindow.py                # PyQt5 GUI window setup and config
     ├── tileframe.py                # PyQt5 frame for rending the treemap
-    ├── treemap.py                  # Logic to generate a recursive treemap of the file structure ├── requirements.txt            # Dependencies to install with pip └── ...
+    ├── requirements.txt            # Dependencies to install with pip
+    └── ...